dtknet/net-git/Readme.txt

-its a readme test file
+its what i do @ work every day.